UPDATED FEB 14, 2020

 If you want to bike along a different river beside the Schuylkill River, the Delaware River Trail has a ton to offer.
 Begin your ride in Penn Treaty Park before continuing riding down the trail past Race Street Pier for free daily yoga in the summer, or keep going until you reach Spruce Street Harbor Park for a relaxing rest in a hammock and ping pong!

 The meaning of the word “Manayunk” dates back to the Lenape Native Americans that inhabited the area.
-Literally translated to “place to drink,” it’s the perfect stop along the Schuylkill River Trail to grab just that…or pancakes, cold-pressed juice, coffee, sandwiches, and anything else.
+Translated as “place to drink”, it’s the perfect stop along the Schuylkill River Trail to grab just that.
+Plus, pancakes, cold-pressed juice, coffee, sandwiches, or anything else.
 So, they should really change the meaning to “place to eat and drink anything your heart desires.”
-Oh, and bike.
+And, of course, bike — nearly 30 miles worth, too.

 If you’re looking to visit Kobe Bryant’s old stomping grounds, a bike ride through Lower Merion’s Cynwyd Heritage Trail is a slam dunk.
 Along the way, you can grab some refreshing ice cream at the Trail’s End Café, bird-watch from the giant orange and teal chairs, or get involved with some regularly scheduled programming.